Lancia Montecarlo: First series

-In 1978 the production of the Beta Montecarlo was halted.
+In 1978, production of the Beta Montecarlo went on hiatus.

 Lancia Scorpion

 The convertible version of the Beta Montecarlo was federalized and marketed in the United States from 1976-1977 as the Lancia Scorpion, to avoid conflicting with the Chevrolet Monte Carlo.
 1,805 were manufactured in 1976 and sold as model year 1976 and 1977 (1396 and 405 respectively).

 To accommodate U.S. emission regulations, a smaller emissions-tuned 1,756 cc twin cam engine was fitted.
 With less aggressive camshaft profiles, a smaller carburetor, and the compression ratio reduced to just 8.1:1, the Scorpion delivered 81 hp, down from the 120 of the Montecarlo.
 To meet crash test and lighting requirements, the Scorpion had bigger 5-mph bumpers and low-rise pop-up, sealed beam headlights, adding some 130 lbs to the curb weight.
 Two additional series of vents on the engine cover were required to cool the catalyst.